Unified Robust Estimation: Composite loss functions

 holds on each subinterval $(z_{i-1}, z_i), i=1, ..., k$. \end{theorem} Theorem~\ref{thm:concave2} is applicable to the CC-family with concave component hcave, ecave and gcave ($\sigma < 1$), and convex component exponential family.
 With $s(u)=u^2/2, u \geq 0$, $s$ is nondecreasing.
-The Gaussian induced loss functions have larger ARA, whenever exists, than that of Gaussian.
+The Gaussian induced loss functions have larger ARA than that of Gaussian, provided the ARA exists.
 For the Huber loss with concave component hcave, simple algebra shows that:

 ARA is overlapped with the Gaussian loss when $0 < u < \sigma$ and greater than the Gaussian when $u > \sigma$.
 In other words, we obtain the well-known result: the Huber loss is the same as the Gaussian when $0 < u < \sigma$ and more robust than the Gaussian otherwise.